NavSanya/Virtual-AI-Assistant/README.md

 # Virtual-AI-Assistant

+### Objective
+The project aims to develop a sophisticated virtual assistant, inspired by the AI character Jarvis, capable of engaging in natural and emotionally intelligent conversations.
+This assistant will integrate advanced speech recognition, emotion detection, and text-to-speech synthesis to provide dynamic, context-aware responses that reflect the user's emotional state.
+By leveraging state-of-the-art models for text-based emotion detection and for emotion-infused speech synthesis, the assistant will offer a personalized and responsive interaction experience.
+The objective is to create an AI system that not only understands the content of the user's input but also adapts its responses to match the user's emotional tone, thereby enhancing user engagement and satisfaction.

+### Steps
 1. Define the Core Functionalities
 Conversation Management: Decide on how the assistant will manage and maintain conversations.
 You can use frameworks like Rasa or Dialogflow.
 Speech Recognition: Implement speech-to-text functionality using tools like Google's Speech-to-Text API or OpenAI's Whisper.